sean915213/SGYSwiftJSON/README.md

 ## Summary
 The SGYSwiftJSON library is a library that dramatically simplifies serialization and deserialization of **Swift only** models.
 The primary goal of this library is to eliminate the majority of the code required to convert arbitrary objects into JSON and vice versa.
 Out-of-the-box functionality supports conversion of most common objects, collections, and dictionaries.
 Protocols are provided which allow extending functionality to unusual objects.

+## Quick Start
+The majority of models written with JSON serialization in mind are already supported.
+Any object graph that conforms to the following should work out-of-the-box:
+* All collections are the  `Array`, `Set`, `NSArray`, or `NSMutableArray` types with an element type that adheres to this collection of rules.
+* All dictionaries have a `String` or `NSString` key type and a value type which adheres to this collection of rules.
+* All complex types conform to `SGYKeyValueCreatable`.
+This is most easily achieved by using `SGYDeserializableNSObject` as the base class.
+* All numeric types are `NSNumber`, `NSDecimalNumber` or can be bridged to `NSNumber` and are not declared optional.

+If you do not wish to have to adhere to the above limitations then it is possible to extend most other types using the defined protocols.
+Details on these protocols and how they're evaluated during serialization and deserialization can be found below.

+*Note: Several of the above limitations do not apply or are much more lenient if you do not wish to implement deserialization.*

 ### Serialization
 Serialization is supported via protocols and the use of Swift's `Mirror`.
 Any object passed to be serialized is checked for the following conditions:
  1. Conforms to `JSONProxyProvider` - The *jsonProxy* property of the object will be retrieved and passed through this same logic tree.